kingmoc/product-list-cjs-react/README.md

 Utilizing this object can be tricky in React (*based on life cycle methods and how React renders components*) because the methods or functions on the commerce object all return promises.
 The way you handle promises is similiar to how you handle API calls by using `.then()` and `.catch()` or `try` in order to process the data.

-Because react rendering can be triggered for many different reasons, it is best practice to wrap our commerce object method calls into a `useEffect()` hook.
+Because React rendering can be triggered for many different reasons, it is best practice to wrap our commerce object method calls into a `useEffect()` hook.
 This hook acts as the replacment to `componentWillMount()` function when using class components.
 By leaving the second argument array empty, this method will run once before the initial render.

-This allows us to safely store our response in state without triggering mulitple re-rendering.
-Using state (*which is basically data storage*) is a big part of React and if you look at this example - we're storing the returned data from the promise into state.
+This allows you to safely store the response in state without triggering mulitple re-rendering.
+Using state (*which is basically data storage*) is a big part of React and if you look at this example - we are storing the returned data from the promise into state.

 ```javascript
 const commerce = new Commerce('YOUR SANDBOX PUBLIC KEY')